sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

 You MUST include human-readable response before transferring to another agent.
 ```

 Now that the customer support agent has a service request tool, we can update the prompt for the customer support agent.

-Locate the file `src/app/prompts/customer_support_agent.prompty` and update it as below:
+Next, navigate to the file `src/app/prompts/customer_support_agent.prompty`

+Replace the contents with this text below:

 ```text
 You are a customer support agent that can give general advice on banking products and branch locations